gsoft-inc/wl-web-configs/docs/postcss/default.md

 ## A word of caution

-As we actively work on improving our build time and **minimize** the number of tools **compiling/transpiling** frontend code, we expect [PostCSS](https://postcss.org/) to be one of the first tool that we will **deprecate** from our technology stack.
+As we actively work on improving our build time and **minimize** the number of tools **compiling/transpiling** frontend code, we expect [PostCSS](https://postcss.org/) to be one of the first tools that we will **deprecate** from our technology stack.
 Therefore, before adding PostCSS to your project, make sure that you really need it.

 Here's a couple of ideas to move away from PostCSS: